milaan9/09_Python_NumPy_Module/README.md

 ## Frequently asked questions ❔

-### How can I thank you for writing and sharing this tutorial? 🌷
+### How can I thank you for writing and sharing this tutorial? 🌷❀✿ꕥꕤ💐☆

 You can <img src="https://img.shields.io/static/v1?label=%E2%AD%90 Star &message=if%20useful&style=style=flat&color=blue" alt="Star Badge"/> and <img src="https://img.shields.io/static/v1?label=%E2%B5%96 Fork &message=if%20useful&style=style=flat&color=blue" alt="Fork Badge"/> Starring and Forking is free for you, but it tells me and other people that it was helpful and you like this tutorial.